WhatsApp for Windows promises to be faster than the web version; see how to use | Technology

 How to remove ‘online’ and ‘sneak out’ from WhatsApp groups

-WhatsApp: see how to remove ‘online’ from status and learn to ‘sneak away’ from groups
+WhatsApp: see how to remove ‘online’ from status and learn to ‘sneak out’ of groups